The Rubik’s Cube

 Successful business owners often use the “do what you say and say what you do” approach.
 When a business “does what they say” customers are delighted and tell others about their great experience.

-If you research successful businesses, you’ll find that they all have one thing in common – a great culture.
+If you research successful businesses, you’ll find they all have one thing in common – a great culture.
 So, what is a great culture?
-Culture is hiring people that have excellent work values and all work towards a common goal.
+Culture is hiring people that have excellent work values and all work toward a common goal.
 Having people who are like-minded and work well together.
-The basic idea is that if you hire good, honest and hardworking people your business will operate smoothly.
+The basic idea is that if you hire good, honest, hardworking people your business will operate smoothly.

 Finally – Management and Accountability

-• Deliverables – We mentioned in the first algorithm to “do what you say and say what you do”.
+- Deliverables – We mentioned in the first algorithm to “do what you say and say what you do."
 This basic concept is the building block for happy customers.
-If you are telling everyone that offer the best product or service, then make sure you deliver on that promise.
+If you are telling everyone you offer the best products or services, then make sure you deliver on that promise.

-• Customers – Always give customers quality, treat them with respect and do as you promise.
-If follow thru on your promises, your customers will be your biggest advocate, and they will tell others about the great job you did.
+- Customers – Always give customers quality, treat them with respect, and do as you promise.
+If you follow through on your promises, your customers will be your biggest advocates, and they will tell others about the great job you did.

-• Employees – Hire the best people and treat them like family.
-Make sure they will fit your company culture.
+- Employees – Hire the best people and treat them like family.
+Make sure they fit your company culture.
 Allow each person to grow, and everyone will benefit.

-• Business Oversight – This includes hiring the right people, tracking sales and expenses, employee hours and payroll.
-Doing an excellent job of managing receivables and controlling costs will allow your company will remain in the positive and grow.
+- Business Oversight – This includes hiring the right people, tracking sales and expenses, employee hours, and payroll.
+Doing an excellent job of managing receivables and controlling costs will allow your company to remain in the positive and grow.

 Conclusion

-Running a business requires patience and common sense.
+Running a business requires patience and commonsense.
 The four steps listed above are a common-sense approach to good business.
-If you delivered quality, treat others with respect and manage your business correctly, customers will come your way.
+If you deliver quality, treat others with respect, and manage your business correctly, customers will come your way.

 As of this writing, it has been three months since solving my first Rubik's Cube.
 After taking the time to understand how the Rubik's Cube works, I can now solve it in about 10 minutes.
-Not too bad for not being a 10 year old!
+Not too shabby, if I say so myself!

 https://www.rubiks.com/about/cube-facts